 Restoring Teeth and Function

-Full mouth dental restoration is the restoration, reconstruction, and rehabilitation of the teeth in the mouth to restore full function.
+Full mouth dental reconstruction is the restoration and rehabilitation of the teeth in the mouth to restore full function.
 It is a complete rebuilding and restoring of all of the teeth in both the upper and lower jaws when teeth that are poorly formed, missing, or fail in function.

 With proper planning and treatment, it is possible to restore teeth to a condition that is as good as or better than their optimal condition.
 Doc Kelly uses 3D models and wax-ups of the proposed new crowns, and special appliances to ensure that the dental new bite is comfortable and very functional for the patient.